Practical Nursing (NURSE)

 How do I get started?

 If you are not a current student of Green River College, the first step is to apply for admission to the college.
 Students can apply:

 - In person at the Main Campus (Zgolinski Welcome Center), Enumclaw Campus or Kent Campus

 - By calling (253) 833-9111, ext.
 2500 to request an application via mail.

 After your application to Green River College has been received, you will be mailed an acceptance packet.
 The packet will include your student identification number and a helpful checklist to guide you through the application process.
 You will still need to apply to the nursing program.
-Download program application.
+Please see a nursing advisor for the program application.

 Core classes for the Practical Nursing program begin fall quarter of each school year.
 Green River begins accepting applications for fall quarter admission to the program in June of the preceding year.

 To be licensed, the practical nurse must meet the requirements of the Washington Licensed Practical Nurse Act, Chapter 18.79.060.
 Green River's Practical Nursing program prepares students to meet these licensing requirements.

 Application for LPN licensure asks for information regarding legal convictions and drug and alcohol addiction conditions that may inhibit nursing practice.
 Applicants to the Practical Nursing Program at Green River College are required to undergo a complete background check (RCW 43.43.830 and RCW 43.43.832) and drug screening.

 You must have the ability to meet program physical abilities such s do heavy lifting in order to position and maneuver patients, possess good manual dexterity, and be comfortable winking in close proximity to others in order to provide safe and high quality nursing care as outlined in Essential Functions.